 Poverty isn’t only about the lack of money.
 European agri-cooperatives are fully engaged in fighting rural poverty, which is linked to the specific disadvantages of rural areas.
 With their core activities increase farmers’ incomes and find additional income sources.
 With their special actions, agri-cooperative offer to farmers and their families opportunity to increase standards of living, education, participation in cultural activities, wellbeing and happiness.

 Everyday European agri-cooperatives produce fresh and processed foods and deliver vital proteins, nutrients and tasty food products to people all over the world.
-Through partnerships and investments in research and development, European agri-cooperatives aim at making their products and processes always more sustainable.
-"We will find a way to feed the world with sustainable solutions" is the mantra of European agri-cooperatives.
+Through partnerships and investments in research and development, European cooperatives aim at making their products and processes always more sustainable.
+We will find a way to feed the world with sustainable solutions is the mantra of European agri-cooperatives.

-Agricultural and forest cooperatives are keenly aware of their social responsibilities with regard to their farmer-members, employees and wider society.
+Agri-cooperatives are keenly aware of their social responsibilities with regard to their farmer-members, employees and wider society.
 They implement initiatives to improve the position of farmers in the food supply chain and their standards of living.
 They care about the quality of life at work and they support the local and often disadvantaged communities where they operate.

 Food waste is a very important challenge that needs to be tackled from farm to fork because it has a significant social, environmental and climate impact.
 European Agri-cooperatives approach aims at reducing food waste by optimising the food value chain in its entirety and shifting from linear use of resources to circular use.

 The key principle of agri-cooperatives is a democracy and the participation of their farmer-members in the decision-making process is of extreme importance.
 In this context, European agri-cooperatives put in place participatory stakeholder consultation processes on economic, environmental and social issues to ensure an inclusive decision-making approach.
-They also develop codes of good governance and reporting related to the financial statements, sustainability and environmental performance of the cooperative enterprises.
+They also develop codes of good governance and reporting related to the financial statements, sustainability and environmental performance of the cooperative enterprise.